CherylXiaogit/COMS4111-IDB/proj2.md

    The following are our interesting queries:

-  - Find out which review is liked by most of people and print out the review id, restaurant id, person id, comment, review comment, how much like number the review gets, and also the rate for the rate.
+  - Find out which review is liked by biggest number of people and print out the review id, restaurant id, person id, review comment, how much like number the review gets, and also the rate for the rate.

   ```sql
   select Review_id, Restaurant_id, Person_id, comment, Like_names, top_liked_review.like_cnt, Rate